FrankC01/pysui/doc/source/graphql.rst

 ------------------

 pysui's GraphQL implementation, class names, etc. subject to change.
-This implementation is not production ready and should be considered experiemental.
+This implementation is not production ready and should be considered BETA.

 Key Dependencies
 ----------------

-pysui uses `gql <https://pypi.org/project/gql/>`_ for GraphQL queries and eventually mutations and subscriptions.
+pysui uses `gql <https://pypi.org/project/gql/>`_ for GraphQL queries, mutations and eventually  subscriptions.
 Includes DSL.

-You can use the capabilities of this library to create your own query strings, DocumentNodes or QueryNodes.
+You can use the capabilities of this library to create your own query strings, GraphQLRequest or QueryNodes.

 Running Samples
 ---------------